 To develop an understanding of an industry, you must understand its structure.
+Exploring your industry will help you gather information to persuade others to work in this industry.
 For a large industry, information is easy to find.
 For smaller industries, which may be fairly new or filled with "mom-n-pop" and private businesses, a different approach is needed.
 Examples of where you may find industry information include:

 Using these sources enables you to find out what information already exists, see the opinions and ideas of experts, and reach your own conclusions based on facts and analysis.

 Industry reports include the following sections (all with data to persuade):

 Search by industry or company name (if it is a large player).
 Reports include: